not featured

 Beware of Scammers Posing as Azura Credit Union

 Fraudsters are using increasingly sophisticated tactics to impersonate financial institutions, like Azura, in an effort to steal personal and financial information.
-One of the most recent scams going around relies on a combination of Caller ID Spoofing and social engineering to deceive consumers.
-If you receive a call or text asking you for account or identifying information, it is not Azura.
+One of the most frequent scams relies on a combination of Text or Caller ID Spoofing and social engineering to deceive consumers.
+If you receive a text or call asking you for account or identifying information, it is not Azura.

 What is Caller ID Spoofing?

-Caller ID Spoofing is a technique used by scammers to make a call or text appear as if it's coming from a trusted phone number—such as Azura’s official number.
-This creates a false sense of security, making it more likely that consumers will trust the caller.
+Caller ID Spoofing is a technique used by scammers to make a call or text appear as if it's coming from a trusted phone number—such as Azura’s official number or website.
+This creates a false sense of security, making it more likely that consumers will trust the caller or texter.

 How the Scam Works

-- The member responds.
+2. The member responds.
 If you reply to the text message denying the charge, you may soon receive a phone call from the scammer.
+Or, if you visit a link listed in the text, it may send you to a website that appears legit.

 Red Flags to Watch For

-While scammers can be persuasive, there are clear warning signs that can help you identify a fraudulent call.
+While scammers can be persuasive, there are clear warning signs that can help you identify a fraudulent text or call.

 Azura will NEVER contact you and ask you the following:

-What to Do If You Receive a Suspicious Call
+What to Do If You Receive a Suspicious Text or Phone Call

 If you get a call or text from someone claiming to be from Azura and asking for personal or financial information: